allegroai/clearml-docs/docs/faq.md

 This can happen when your code isn't executed in the same machine as your ClearML Server.
 In the configuration file, make sure to write the server's IP address in a way that the virtual machine will know how to access it.

-When you run an experiment, `clearml-init`, or clearml-agent on a VM, `localhost` will point to the VM.
-If the server is running locally and not on the VM, then the VM will not recognize the server with an IP pointing to `localhost`.
+When you run an experiment, `clearml-init`, or clearml-agent on a VM, `localhost` refers to the VM.
+If the server is running locally and not on the VM, then the VM will not recognize the server with its IP address written as `localhost`.

 To fix this, go to the `api` section of your `clearml.conf` file.
 Instead of `localhost`, write out your local machine's IP address.
 It should look something like this: